panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 1st Telco.md

 Mismatch between task leaders and corresponding deliverables responsible

 Jupyter notebook training is organized during the EGI conference (this is also interesting for this WP regarding data transfer and management)

+Tiziana presented briefly the "EOSC-HUB integrated open call provider" (EOSC-HUB help to demonstrate/set up EOSC portal services) and invited PaNOSC to look for it.
+More detailed information will be provided when ready.